DenisGorbachev/narrative-analysis/doc/definitions.md

 ## Polydirectional

 Type: a list of structures that have a [sentiment](#sentiment) field where at least two structures have a different sentiment sign (excluding zero)

+## Person

+Type: a structure with the following fields:

+* name : Option Name -- sometimes we don't know the real name
+* contacts : List Contact

+## Contact

+Type: a structure with the following fields:

+* protocol : Protocol
+* value : String

 ## Event